javinli123/Simon-Says-FPGA/README.md

 * **7-Segment Display:** Provides visual feedback, including mode indicators and current game scores.

 ## Acknowledgements
-This project was developed as part of the **ENG EC 311** course curriculum at **Boston University**.
+This project was developed as part of the **ENG EC 311** course curriculum at **Boston University** during the Spring 2026 semester.
 It was a collaborative effort completed by a two-person team.